schlagelk/Mariachi/README.md

 Checkout the entrypoint.sh file in the root of this repo to see an example of how to call Mariachi - it takes 3 required inputs and 3 optional inputs.
 If using a GitHub Action approach, some of these variables are set for you automatically.

 ***1. Your GitHub Token (required)***
-The GitHub token to use - if using our Docker approach, this needs to be set to a variable named `INPUT_GITHUB_TOKEN` (GitHub Actions will set this for you by default).
+The GitHub token to use - if using our Docker approach, this needs to be set to a variable named `INPUT_GITHUB_TOKEN`.

 ***2. Your MSFT Teams Webhook URL (required)***
 The URL you created for your MSFT Teams channel's webhook - if using our Docker approach, this needs to be set to a variable named `INPUT_TEAMS_URL`.

 ***3. The GitHub Repo to Scan (required)***
-The GitHub repo to scan for PRs matching your configured criteria - if using our Docker approach, this needs to be set to a variable named `GITHUB_REPOSITORY` (GitHub Actions will also set this for you by default).
+The GitHub repo to scan for PRs matching your configured criteria - if using our Docker approach, this needs to be set to a variable named `GITHUB_REPOSITORY` (GitHub Actions will set this for you by default).

 ***4. Head Prefixes to Ignore (optional)***
 You can configure Mariachi to exclude PRs with head branches that begin with certain words.
 Add them as a comma separated string without spaces between each prefix (eg: `release,test`).